0xKayWhy/arcadeRace/README.md

 Use only your left and right arrow keys to navigate through traffic and avoid collisions.
 10 points will be given every 1 second and game will ends at 500 points.
 Let's test your skills!

 ## Tech stack
-This game is actually built using Document Object Model (DOM)
+This game is actually built using Document Object Model (DOM) manipulation
 * JavaScript
 * HTML
 * CSS